Cardosaum/varvedb/README.md

 Available features:
 - **`notify`**: Enables runtime-agnostic async notifications for write events.
 Allows readers to efficiently wait for new events without polling.
+- **`snapshot`**: Enables the optional snapshot subsystem (stored in a separate LMDB environment) for faster rebuilds by replaying only the “tail” events after a saved snapshot.

 ### Basic Usage